 - f.
 The supervisor shall explain to the employee that future disciplinary problems will be addressed with additional disciplinary consequences, up to and including termination. - g.
 An employee may file a grievance regarding a suspension in accordance with the Grievance Procedure Policy. - 3.
 Demotion: A demotion is a transfer to a position in a lower capacity and/or grade due to the inability of an employee to perform the duties of their current position.
 A request for demotion must be submitted by the appropriate Director on a Personnel Action Form (PAF).
 The request shall include evidence and documentation of the performance deficiencies for which the demotion is requested and upon which the action is being taken.
-Employee demotions require the approval of the Executive Director or the Director of Business Operations, as well as advance consultation with the Human Resources Director (See Pay Plan Policy).
+Employee demotions require the approval of the Executive Director or the Director of Business Operations, as well as advance consultation with the Human Resources Director.
 An employee may file a grievance regarding a demotion in accordance with the Grievance Procedure Policy. - 4.
-Termination of Employment: Termination is the most severe consequence in the agency's discipline process and is used when previous disciplinary actions have not produced the necessary results, er in cases of serious misconduct, or failure to correct performance issues.
+Termination of Employment: Termination is the most severe consequence in the agency's discipline process and is used when previous disciplinary actions have not produced the necessary results, or in cases of serious misconduct.
 However, an employee serving their twelve-month introductory period may be dismissed at any time at the discretion of the appropriate Director.
-The introductory period may be extended for reasons that justify this action, with the approval of the appropriate Director and Human Resources Director.
-The employee will receive written notification, prior to the end date of their 12-month introductory period to include the reason for the extension and clearly defined objectives.
 The procedure for developing a recommendation for termination is as follows: - a.
 The employee's supervisor shall submit a request to terminate employment justification memo to the appropriate Director for review and approval.
 The justification memo shall state the reason(s) for requesting the termination, the policy violation prompting the request, and dates and description of previous coaching and/or warnings, if applicable. - b.
 If the appropriate Director approves the justification memo, they must then forward it, along with the supporting documentation, to the Human Resources Director.
 The Human Resources Director shall review the request for conformance with agency policy and employment law. - c.
 If a request to terminate is elevated to a pre-termination meeting (for employees employed at least 12 months), the supervisor and appropriate Director or Associate/Deputy Director shall meet with the employee to inform them of the request to terminate and to advise the employee that a pre-termination meeting will be held.
-The supervisor shall provide the employee with an "intent to terminate" letter that includes a description of the reason(s) for termination and the details (date, time, location) of the pretermination meeting.
-The employee shall be placed on paid administrative leave until a decision has been made regarding their employment.

-- d.
-The employee, supervisor, appropriate Associater/Deputy Director or Director, and Human Resources Director shall be present in the pretermination meeting.
+The supervisor shall provide the employee with an "intent to terminate" letter that includes a description of the reason(s) for termination and the details (date, time, location) of the pre-termination meeting.
+The employee shall be placed on paid administrative leave until a decision has been made regarding their employment. - d.
+The employee, supervisor, appropriate Director, and Human Resources Director shall be present in the pre-termination meeting.
 This meeting is an opportunity for the employee to respond to reason(s) for their termination as provided in the pre-termination letter. - e.
-If an employee was employed for more than 12 months, their termination requires the approval of the Executive Director or the Director of Business Operations. - f.
+If an employee was employed for more than 12 months, their termination requires the approval of the Executive Director or the Director of Business Operations.

+f.
 Employees may file a grievance regarding a termination in accordance with the Grievance Procedure Policy.